sharetribe/flex-docs/src/docs/operator-guides/how-to-format-your-text-in-pages/index.md

 ## What is Markdown

-Markdown is a simple programming language used to add formatting to text.
+Markdown is a simple markup language used to add formatting to text.
 If you want to emphasize a part of the content of your Pages, you can do so by formatting the text of your sections and blocks.
 Markdown in essence adds basic formatting tags to the underlying code of your page.
 It doesn’t do anything fancy like changing the font size, font color, or font family — but it covers the essentials, using simple keyboard symbols.

 The Pages feature uses a modified version of Markdown syntax.
 It allows you to add bold, italics, links, lists, headers, images, code and